veit/python-basics-tutorial/docs/types/strings/index.rst

 If you want to use :meth:`python3:str.split` with the optional second argument, you must first specify a first argument.
-To ensure that all spaces are split, use :doc:`none` as the first argument:
+To ensure that all spaces are split, use :doc:`../none` as the first argument:

 .. code-block:: pycon